mirumee/ariadne-website/docs/mutations.md

 ## Mutation payloads

-`login` and `logout` mutations introduced earlier in this guide work, but give very limited feedback to the client: they return either `false` or `true`.
-The application could use additional information like an error message that could be displayed in the interface after mutation fails, or an updated user state after a mutation completes.
+The `login` and `logout` mutations introduced earlier in this guide work, but give very limited feedback to the client: they return either `False` or `True`.
+The application could use additional information like an error message that could be displayed in the interface if the mutation request fails, or a user state updated after a mutation completed.

 In GraphQL this is achieved by making mutations return special *payload* types containing additional information about the result, such as errors or current object state: